This institution, situated in the heart of the Ruhr area, was the first public university established in Germany after World War Two.

 The cooperation within UNIC will strengthen Ruhr Universität Bochum (RUB) in her ongoing strategical activities and adds the following values:

-- The extensive networks, knowledge and expertise of Bochum with regard to different types of mobility (physical, virtual and blended mobility) will be used and in WP3.
-RUB will collect, analyse and share the best practices already present at the other university partners to appoint and use best practices for the UNIC Alliance.
+● The extensive networks, knowledge and expertise of Bochum with regard to different types of mobility (physical, virtual and blended mobility) are useful for the UNIC mobility strategy.

-- Focus on societal impact.
+● Focus on societal impact.
 RUB was the first university established in the industrial Ruhr-Area in 1965 with the purpose to give cultural, social and scientific impulses for the region and, especially, to educate non-traditional students.
 As an institution, RUB is actively and sustainably committed to the integration of refugees.
 As one of the first universities in Germany, RUB established special programs that prepare students with refugee background for studying at a university.
-RUB will keep a constant focus on the impact opportunities of the UNIC Alliance (for the first three years and thereafter).

-- Partnership with the City.
+● Partnership with the City.
 RUB has developed a very close partnership with the City of Bochum and the other universities in the City of Bochum.
-This has already led to the establishment of various projects which will be integrated and extended in WP2 UNIC CityLabs.
+This has already led to the establishment of various projects which are integrated in UNIC CityLabs.

-- Worldfactory is one of the central transfer and founding projects of Ruhr-Universität Bochum.
+● Worldfactory is one of the central transfer and founding projects of Ruhr-Universität Bochum.
 Both academics and students receive competent advice, rooms and infrastructure for practical testing and networking opportunities.
 Worldfactory offers a strong combination between new promising ideas, support and (seed) capital.
-Worldfactory will be used as a good practice to further develop and sustain the outcomes and results of the UNIC Alliance.
+Worldfactory will be used as a good practice to further develop and sustain the outcomes and results of the UNIC University.